 - Click the Extensions button on your Google Chrome and select the Modheader extension; the Profile page will appear.

-- Select the Request headers item and fill the fields according to the following information:
+- Select the Request headers item and fill in the fields according to the following information:

 - Name: Pragma